anuradhakar49/Transformers_Evaluation_MRI/Models/readme.md

-# 🤗 Accessing Trained Models from Hugging Face Hub
+# 🤗 Accessing Trained Models from Hugging Face Hub or uploaded here

 This guide shows how to load and use pre-trained models from the [Hugging Face Model Hub](https://huggingface.co/models) using the `transformers` library.
+Some trained models are directly uploaded here which can be used for inference.

 ## 🛠️ Requirements